-In some cases, scalability “is the ability of a computer application or product (hardware or software) to continue to function well when it (or its context) is changed in size or volume in order to meet a user need,” says Rouse.
+In some cases, scalability “is the ability of a computer application or product (hardware or software) to continue to function well when it (or its context) is changed in size or volume to meet a user need,” says Rouse.
 Generally speaking, the change to which the technology must adapt is an increase in the amount of data and resource use.
 However, that change can also be to a different setting, such as an upgraded OS.

 Tech Definition #2

-In other words, if you took an application and migrated it to a more robust OS that was quicker at task-handling and allowed broader user populations, the app would be considered scalable if it could make complete use of those capabilities.
+In other words, if you took an application and migrated it to a more robust OS that was quicker at task-handling and allowed broader user populations, the app would be considered scalable if it could make full use of those capabilities.

-It is more often the case that you scale upward because developers frequently max out available resources during initial design.
+It is often the case that you scale upward because developers frequently max out available resources during the initial design.
 Downward scaling typically means you want to achieve the same performance with tighter resources.